sheffield-bioinformatics-core/wrangling-genomics/_episodes/02-quality-control.md

 objectives:
 - "Explain how a FASTQ file encodes per-base quality scores."
 - "Interpret a FastQC plot summarizing per-base quality across all reads."
-- "Use `for` loops to automate operations on multiple files."
 keypoints:
 - "Quality encodings vary across sequencing platforms."
 - "fastqc and multiqc can generate quality control reports for sequencing data"